Nick-smallworld/mt-theme-creamburn/README.md

 Theme’s static files (i.e. images and js files) will be automatically relocated under

 /mt-static/support/theme_static/CreamBurn/ directory.

 Please pay attention if you want to adjust a design.
-Please visit the theme’s documentation page for more detail information.
+Visit the theme’s documentation page for more detail information.

 http://www.movabletype.org/documentation/themes/index.html